remiscarlet/mmd-foo/projects/Alice_Cynical_Night_Plan/README.md

 	- Lol just using a different model.
 - ~~0:40 Don't pan horizontally again.
 Vertical?~~
 	- Completely redid section
-- Intro - Y of stage isn't right.
-Shoes clips through ground.
+- ~~Intro - Y of stage isn't right.
+Shoes clips through ground.~~
-- ~0:27 - DoF focuses on hand
+- ~~0:27 - DoF focuses on hand~~
+- Fade to black isn't full black because of... some conflicting effects.

 ### Weird UV Mapping Thing on Transparent Textures
 - Most obvious on `tall_grass.png` tetxures where it seems the very top line of pixels being rendered is actually wrapping and displaying the very bottom row of pixels.